BernhardDenner/puppet-userstudy-controller/puppet_introduction.md

   Again, each defined resource type-title pair has to be globally unique.
 For example, there must not be two `file` definitions for the same absolute path name.
-Otherwise Puppet won't know, which one to use.
+Otherwise, Puppet won't know, which one to use.
 * **attributes**: each resource definition can have one or more attribute value pairs, which describe the concrete state of the resource.
 For example the attribute